pitt-cdm/website--tyllerbarner/ASSETS.md

-Gif on index page is from gifer.com
+Gif on index page is from gifer.com /

-Images/gifs titled:
+Images/gifs titled: /

-syds-jumps
+syds-jumps /
-sfull
+sfull /
-are from Sydney Standen
+are from Sydney Standen/

-Images/gifs titled:
+Images/gifs titled: /

-spin
+spin /
-cheetah
+cheetah /
-meg
+meg /
-kelsey
+kelsey /
-arabian
+arabian /
-switch
+switch /
-basket toss
+basket toss /

 are from Cassidy Bowling and Megan Jones

 Images/gifs titled:

-stunt-practice
+stunt-practice /
-kjump
+kjump /

 are from Kristi Greer

 Images titled:

-pyramid
+pyramid /

 are from Cassi Floom